-My name is Joline Messina and I am the owner and operator of Blooming Abilities, LLC.
-I become a BCBA in 2008 after getting my undergrad at Florida State University and masters at Southern Illinois University at Carbondale.
-At SUIC I worked with families with open cases with the state due to abuse and/or neglect.
-I taught parenting routine skills with the goal of preservation or reunification of these families.
+My name is Joline Messina and I am one of the owners and operators of Blooming Abilities, LLC.
+I became a BCBA in 2008 after getting my undergrad at Florida State University and masters at Southern Illinois University at Carbondale.
+At SUIC I worked with families with open cases with the state through their department of children and families.
+I taught parenting routines with the goal of preservation or reunification of these family systems.
 After graduate school I did some consulting as a BCBA, but then had the opportunity to work at the Special School District of St. Louis.
 There I was able to work as a member of multidisciplinary school teams to help improve behavior and learning for students with IEPs.
-My family later relocated to Washington state where I worked as a consultant on the West side of the state until we moved to the east side where I was able to set up Blooming Abilities.
+My family later relocated to Washington state where I worked as a consultant on the west side of the state until we moved to the east side where I was able to set up Blooming Abilities.

 Since then I’ve become a passionate advocate for social justice issues and work to dismantle these issues, especially ableism within the field of applied behavior analysis.
 I also advocate for better mental health services for all underserved populations.